Local Access Forums (England & Wales)

 - With cyclists’ interests represented on them, LAFs can also help make sure that the network is developed, maintained and promoted with cycling in mind.
 Local people and visitors can then enjoy a wider range of motor traffic-free and accessible routes in the countryside, and keep fit at the same time.

 - Local Highway Authorities and National Parks have to set up Local Access Forums by law under the Countryside & Rights of Way (CRoW) Act 2000.
 Members are not allowed to represent an organisation, but should be able to represent their interests knowledgeably.

-- In 2013/14, there were 86 active LAFs in England, with almost a thousand members between them.
-29 LAFs were originally set up in Wales.
+- In 2014/15, there were 86 active LAFs in England, with almost a thousand members between them.
+Around 24 LAFs are operating in Wales.